-Educating your customers and creating a community around your company works to raise brand awareness and gain potential customers.
+Educating your customers or clients and creating a community around your company works to raise brand awareness and gain potential customers.
 A community is the foundation for breaking into whatever market you want, and can contribute to growth strategy.
 It may take some time, but anything that’s good takes time.
 See where your company can build partnerships, networks, and communities related to your industry.
 The more your company connects with the individual customer, the better.

 3. Invest in Facebook ads

-Every great service you want to push needs one thing: attention.
-Which makes good ol’ Facebook ads a powerful market penetration strategy for your organization.
-It’s a great way to boost brand awareness for your business, and get new people onto a Messenger, SMS, or email list so you can build closer ties.
+Every great service you want to push, which includes current products, needs one thing: attention.
+Which makes good ol’ Facebook advertising a powerful market penetration strategy for your organization.
+It’s a great way to increase brand awareness for your business, and get new people onto a Messenger, SMS, or email list so you can build closer ties.

 5 Napkin Burger, a New York City burger restaurant, wanted to get more local customers into its four Manhattan locations and build a database of interested diners for future marketing.
 They partnered with Misfit Media, a ManyChat Agency Partner, to drive new business using ads that click to Messenger.